Klurifixus/Fixus-IT-Consulting/README.md

 ### Performance Testing
 <img src="/page-speed-insight.png" height="300" alt="Page Speed Insight test shows scores">
-- 88 in preformance is because of an large image mascot.
+- 88 In preformance is because of an large image mascot.
 Didn't have time to fix that.

 ### Plagiarism Testing
 <img src="/copyscape.png" height="300" alt="Plagiarism Testing shows scores">
-- Tried this one just to show you that i am an artist, i take inspiration and make it my own!
+- Tried this one just to show you that I'm an artist, I take inspiration and make it my own!

 ## Platform View Desktop
 <p float="left">